java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/01_reflection/00_reflection.md

 a hat.
-I had tried my hand at making my own bacon, not being able to find such delicacies on Crete, and the five hours of smoking in the Weber were put to good use writing a Java Specialists Newsletter about parallel streams and virtual threads.
+I had tried my hand at making my own bacon, not being able to find such delicacies on Crete, and the five hours of smoking in the Weber were put to good use writing a Java Specialists Newsletter about parallel streams and virtual threads (Issue 311).
 The reflection in the mirror blinked.
 Enough time staring, it was time to start writing about what I had just witnessed - reflection.